How to File an LLC in Tennessee: Setting up a Tennessee LLC

 - LLC operating agreement

-It depends on the bank, but you may have to show further information to open a bank account for LLC.
-For example, some might want to see that you have a proof of address.
+It depends on the bank, but you may have to show further information to open a bank account for your Tennessee LLC.
+For example, some might want to see that you have a proof of address in Tennessee.
 In addition, a non-US citizen may have to show the bank two documents as a way of confirming everything.
-Important to note, if you first started your LLC in Tennessee, then that is where you will need to open the bank account.
+It’s important to note, if you first started your LLC in Tennessee, then that is where you will need to open the bank account.

 Get Business Insurance

-As you continue to develop and expand as a business, you will want to have insurance because this helps you to manage many of the risks associated with it.
+As you continue to develop and expand as a business, you will want to have insurance because this helps you to manage many of the risks associated with operating an LLC.
 You have a few different forms of insurance that can be helpful to business owners.

 These insurance types include: